ELeeAstro/Exo-FMS_column_semigrey/README.md

 Larger deviations to real gas typically occur at low pressure, where the cooling efficiencies are generally too low in the semi-grey framework, leading to highly isothermal upper atmospheres.

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'. \
-Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.
+Some compiler options for gfortran, nvfortran and intel are provided in the makefile.

 This code performs various 'two-stream' approaches from the literature in a semi-grey context:
 1. Isothermal layer approximation
 2. Toon89 method (Scattering and non-scattering versions)
-3. Short Characteristics method (w. linear and Bezier interpolants)
+3. Short Characteristics method (w. linear interpolants)
-4. Heng et al. method
-5. Neil Lewis's scattering code, following Pierrehumbert (2010)
+4. Neil Lewis's scattering code, following Pierrehumbert (2010)
-6. Mendonca et al. method
-7. Two-stream DISORT version (w.
+5. Two-stream DISORT version (w.
 Tint modifications by Xianyu Tan)
-8. Absorption Approximation (AA), with exponential function (_E) or linear (_L)
+6. Absorption Approximation (AA), with exponential function (_E) or linear (_L)
-9. Variational Iteration Method (VIM), following Zhang et al. (2017)
+7. Variational Iteration Method (VIM), following Zhang et al. (2017)

 You can also see the header comments in the source code for some additional information.

 For the shortwave fluxes: \
 Toon89 uses the Toon89 shortwave scheme (Toon et al. 1989) \
 AA_E, AA_L and VIM use the alpha-4SDA (4-stream Spherical Harmonic with Doubling-Adding) method (Zhang & Li 2013) \
-The rest use an approximate adding method (Mendonca et al. 2015 + references)
+The rest use an approximate adding method (Mendonca et al. 2015 + references), feel free to try mixing and matching different shortwave and longwave routines to suit your specific needs.

 We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.